 Select the tab for the type of device you want to sign in on.

 To sign in on a computer using your Android phone's built-in security key, you need:

 - An Android phone running Android 7.0 or up.
 Learn how to check and update your Android version.

-- An iPhone or iPad that has:
+- A computer that has:

 Step 1: Add the security key to your Google Account